arkency/posts/posts/2018-03-28-using-singleton-objects-as-default-arguments.md

 <!-- more -->

-The usual solution for default value is to define them as `nil` or other empty/zero values which makes sense such as 0 or empty string, empty array, etc.
+The usual solution for default value is to define them as `nil` or other empty/zero values which makes sense such as 0 or an string, an empty array, etc.

 ```ruby
 class Foo